Emilus666/UnityMLSateliteAI/README.md

-# UnityMLSatteliteAI
+# UnityMLSatelliteAI
-This is my environment for the Unity ML-Agents Challenge I - project Sattellite AI
+This is my environment for the Unity ML-Agents Challenge I - project Satellite AI